 Tucson Festival of Books - Science City

-We are thrilled to announce that the 2022 Tucson Festival of Books will be held on the University of Arizona campus on March 12 and 13, 2022!
+The next Tucson Festival of Books will be held on the University of Arizona campus in March 2023!
+Stay tuned for additional information.

 Flandrau Science Center & Planetarium